 Job Description Job Overview Summary Any offers of employment made pursuant to this announcement will be consistent with all applicable authorities concerning, including Presidential Memoranda, Executive Orders, interpretive U.S. Office of Management and Budget (OMB) and U.S. Office of Personnel Management (OPM) guidance, and Office of Management and Budget plans and policies concerning hiring.
 These authorities are subject to change.
 Salary Information: The salary range listed above includes locality pay of 15.06%.
 The current starting hourly rate for this position is $15.37.
 Hiring: TSA may apply a gender-specific (male or female) hiring preference to fill TSO positions in order to meet security mission and same gender pat-down job-related requirements.
 At airport locations where it is necessary to apply the hiring preference, candidates of the needed gender will be provided preference in the scheduling of the computer based aptitude test, airport assessments, processing and selection.
-At this time, this airport is only seeking qualified female candidates to meet mission related staffing needs.
-The applications of male candidates will be accepted but not considered until staffing needs change.
 DHS components work collectively to prevent terrorism, secure borders, enforce and administer immigration laws, safeguard cyberspace and ensure resilience to disasters.
 Securing Travel, Protecting People-At the TSA, you will serve in a high-stakes environment to safeguard the American way of life.
 Across the nation, you will be on the front line of the DHS's TSA team as they secure airports, seaports, railroads, highways, and public transit systems, thus protecting our transportation infrastructure and ensuring freedom of movement for people and commerce.
 Realistic Job Preview: The Realistic Job Preview gives you an honest, objective and vivid portrait of what it means to work as a Transportation Security Officer (TSO) and provides employee testimonies about both the good and the challenging aspects of being a TSO.
-To view the video, please Duties For more information on working at Reno/Tahoe International Airport, please Transportation Security Officers (TSOs) provide security and protection of air travelers, airports and aircraft in a courteous and professional manner.
+To view the video, please Duties For more information on working at Dothan-Houston County Airport, please Transportation Security Officers (TSOs) provide security and protection of air travelers, airports and aircraft in a courteous and professional manner.
 This includes: Operating various screening equipment and technology to identify dangerous objects in baggage, cargo and on passengers, and preventing those objects from being transported onto aircraft.
 Performing searches and screening, which may include physical interaction with passengers (e.g., pat-downs, search of property, etc.), conducting bag searches and lifting/carrying bags, bins, and property weighing up to 70lbs.
 Controlling terminal entry and exit points.
 Interacting with the public, giving directions and responding to inquiries.
 Maintaining focus and awareness while working in a stressful environment which includes noise from alarms, machinery and people, crowd distractions, time pressure, and disruptive and angry passengers, in order to preserve the professional ability to identify and locate potentially life threatening or mass destruction devices, and to make effective decisions in both crisis and routine situations.
 Engaging in continuous development of critical thinking skills, necessary to mitigate actual and potential security threats, by identifying, evaluating, and applying appropriate situational options and approaches.
 This may include application of risk-based security screening protocols that vary based on program requirements.
 Retaining and implementing knowledge of all applicable Standard Operating Procedures, demonstrating responsible and dependable behavior, and is open to change and adapts to new information or unexpected obstacles.
-Travel Required Occasional Travel A minimum of two (2) weeks of travel in a full-time duty status will be required to complete TSA's New Hire training.
-New Hire training and travel requirements vary by duty l
+Supervisory Status No Promotion Potential E Travel Required Occasional Travel A minimum of two (2) weeks of travel in a full-time duty status will be required to complete TSA's New Hire training.
+New Hire training and travel requirements vary by duty location and may require up to six (6) weeks of full-time duty status travel.
+This training will occur away from the employee's airport of record.
+Employees will be paid fo

 Mission:Protect the nation's transportation systems to ensure freedom of movement for people and commerce.Vision:Provide the most effective transportation security in the most efficient way as a high performing counterterrorism organization.Core Values:Integrity.
 Innovation.
 Team spirit.Workforce Expectations:Hard work.
 Professionalism.
 Integrity.History:On the morning of September 11, 2001, nearl...y 3,000 people were killed in a series of coordinated terrorist attacks in New York, Pennsylvania and Virginia.
 The attacks resulted in the creation of the Transportation Security Administration, designed to prevent similar attacks in the future.
 Driven by a desire to help our nation, tens of thousands of people joined TSA and committed themselves to strengthening our transportation systems while ensuring the freedom of movement for people and commerce.